leandromoreira/cdn-up-and-running/README.md

 Transfer/sec:     26.44KB
 ```

-Grafana showed that in a given instant **68** request/s were responded by the `edge`.
+Grafana showed that in a given instant, **68** requests were responded by the `edge`.
 From these requests, **16** went through the `backend`.
-The [cache effeciency](https://www.cloudflare.com/learning/cdn/what-is-a-cache-hit-ratio/) was **76%**, and 1% of the requests latency was bigger than **3.6s**, 5% observed more than **786ms**, and the median was around **73ms**.
+The [cache efficiency](https://www.cloudflare.com/learning/cdn/what-is-a-cache-hit-ratio/) was **76%**, 1% of the request's latency was bigger than **3.6s**, 5% observed more than **786ms**, and the median was around **73ms**.

 ![grafana result for 2.2.0](/img/2.2.0_metrics.webp "grafana result for 2.2.0")

 ## Learning by testing - let's change the cache ttl (max age)

-This project should engage you to experiment, change parmeters values, run load testing, and check the results.
+This project should engage you to experiment, change parameters values, run load testing, and check the results.
 I think this can be a great loop to learn by testing.
 Let's try to see what happens when we change the cache behavior.

 ### 1s